ruby-i18n/i18n/README.md

 * ActiveRecord (optionally: ActiveRecord::Missing and ActiveRecord::StoreProcs)
 * KeyValue (uses active_support/json and cannot store procs)

-For more information and lots of resources see: [http://ruby-i18n.org/wiki](http://ruby-i18n.org/wiki)
+For more information and lots of resources see [the 'Resources' page on the wiki](https://github.com/svenfuchs/i18n/wiki/Resources).

 ## Installation